Skip to content

 How many staff and volunteers work in the garden?

-4 full time and 3 part time staff plus 40-45 frequent volunteers
+4 full time staff, 3 part time staff, 2 garden apprentices and 40-45 frequent volunteers

 How many would have worked here in its heyday?